Does Perimenopause Cause Anxiety?

 Can perimenopause cause panic attacks?

-Panic attacks are one of the 34 documented symptoms of perimenopause.
 Experiencing a panic attack does not mean you have a mental health disorder, or more specifically, Panic Disorder.
 Panic attacks, also called “anxiety attacks,” can happen out of the blue or be brought on by a stressor or trigger.

-A panic attack is an abrupt surge of at least four of the following symptoms all at once causing of intense fear or discomfort, in the mind and body.
-While a panic attack can feel like it lasts for hours, realistically symptoms peak within minutes then dissipate.
-If you have experienced any combination of at least 4 of the symptoms below simultaneously, you were probably experiencing a panic attack, you were not “going crazy,” and it was not “all in your head.”
+A panic attack is an abrupt surge of at least four of the following symptoms all at once causing intense fear or discomfort, in the mind and body.
+While a panic attack can feel like it lasts for hours, realistically, symptoms peak within minutes and then dissipate.

 • Sweating, chills or heat sensations